 How do I find out if Westminster Abbey Choir School is right for my son?

 Why not come and visit us?
-The Headmaster, Jonathan Milton, will be pleased to meet you, to discuss the way in which the school works and to show you round.
+The Headmaster, Peter Roberts, will be pleased to meet you, to discuss the way in which the school works and to show you round.
 We can often put you in touch with existing parents who will give you another insider’s perspective of the school.